kshitij12345/kshitij12345.github.io/_posts/2022-01-17-Jiterator.md

     * `launch_jitted_unrolled_kernel` and `launch_jitted_vectorized_kernel`

 #### Computation String
-Let's take a look at how the said string looks in code.
+Let's take a look at how the said computation string looks in code.
 We will look at the implementation of the binary operator `gcd`.
 Below is the code for computing `gcd` of two numbers `a_in` and `b_in`.
 Do note that we code written doesn't look like string.
-This is because of the macro `jiterator_stringify` which converts the code to string using preprocessor capabilities.
+This is because of the macro `jiterator_stringify` which converts the code to string.
 Thanks to this we don't loose out on syntax highlighting and the code still feels like code even if we are actually getting the string of the code in the variable `gcd_string`.
 ```c++
 const auto gcd_string = jiterator_stringify(
   template <typename T>